madeline-scyphers/Procyon-Wiki/docs/Factions/Mendicants.md

 ## Nature

-Formerly the Hegemon’s personal guard but rebelled when the current Hegemon rose to power.
-Now they work as guns for hire.
+Originally the Church of the Emerald Heart, they were politically destroyed, and now wander the stars as traveling healers.

 ## Location